 Prior to joining the firm in 2018, Mitchell articled at the Ontario Superior Court of Justice, where he clerked for the judges of the civil, class actions, and commercial list, as well as the family and criminal courts.

-Mitchell graduated from the Faculty of Law at Windsor, finishing in the top 5% of his class and receiveing several academic awards, including in the areas of contacts and immigration law.
+Mitchell graduated from the Faculty of Law at Windsor, finishing in the top 5% of his class and receiving several academic awards, including in the areas of contracts and immigration law.
 He regularly volunteers as a pro bono duty counsel to unrepresented litigants at the Superior Court of Justice.

 Prior to law school, Mitchell completed a graduate degree at the Memorial University of Newfoundland.

-Co-Author with Justice Todd A. Archibald and Roger Campbell, "Discovery as a Forum for Persuasive Advocacy: Art and Science of Persuasion - Chapter IX" Annual Review of Civil Litigation, Toronto: Thomson Reuters Canada, 2019.
+Co-Author with Justice Todd A. Archibald and Roger Campbell, "Discovery as a Forum for Persuasive Advocacy: Art and Science of Persuasion - Chapter IX" Annual Review of Civil Litigation, Toronto: Thomson Reuters Canada, 2019, reproduced by permission of Thomson Reuters Canada Limited.

 Co-Author with Todd A. Archibald, Connie Reeve, and Geetha Philipupillai, "A review of key 2017 employment cases" published as part of Civil Appeals: the Year in Review, Law Society of Upper Canada Continuing Professional Development, Toronto, Ontario, 2017.